February 11, 2021

 It is normally issued to those who have already started the process of seeking employment-based lawful permanent resident status.

-According to a 2018 report by Congressional Research Service (CRS) 93 per cent of approved applications for H-4 employment authorisation were issued to individuals born in India, and five per cent were issued to individuals born in China.
+According to a 2018 report by Congressional Research Service (CRS) 93 per cent of approved applications for H-4 employment authorization were issued to individuals born in India, and five per cent were issued to individuals born in China.

 The 2015 rule was challenged by Save Jobs USA in a federal court.